 - Start by asking to speak to a manager or supervisor.
 Speak to the highest-level person you can access and be open to resolving the situation with them.
 This is an important first step in customer service and might be enough to resolve an issue before it needs to be escalated any further.

 - File a report with the Better Business Bureau.
 For those in good standing with the BBB, this can result in quick action in your favor.
 Businesses who care about their reputation do not want a negative complaint on their record.
 You can file your complaint in the United States and Canada at bbb.org.

 - Contact your credit card company.
 If you paid with plastic, certain credit card companies can work with you to withhold payment until a resolution is reached or even resolve the issue for you.
 Choosing this option might be all it takes to settle a dispute.
 When a company’s own money is on the line, they may be more willing to negotiate.

-- File a complaint with your state or province.
+- File a complaint with your state.
 In most areas, you may be able to file a consumer complaint at the state or local level.
 Doing some research online can help you determine which specific consumer protection agency covers your area.
 Filing an official complaint may be necessary in order to reach a resolution.